byte4cat/dotfiles/README.md

 ### Deployments

-Configuration files for deployment are located in the `stow` directory.
+Configuration files for deployment are located in the `stow/` directory.
 Each subdirectory here is treated as a separate package by the deployment script.

 ---